rebeccatraceyt/WhatTheBlank/README.md

 - **Answer Feedback** - The answer buttons provide users with both visual and aural feedback, displaying whether they are correct in their choice.

 - **Score Counter** - Incrementing by 1 each time the correct answer is selected, the counter provides real-time information as to the players score.
+It is represented by an icon on page load as a visual cue of what will be there as they begin to play/.
 This is then displayed at game end.
 The score is then compared to the session High Score for competitiveness purposes.

 - **Time Counter** - A time counter, displaying the time elapsed since page load, gives users feedback on how long they have been playing, in minutes and seconds.
 This is then displayed at game end.